A healthy diet and good eating habits are essential for a young athlete's development and performance.

 - Eating on the Road

 - The Basics

 Mary Ellen Kelly MS RD CSSD, a nutrition consultant, speaker, author and board certified sports dietitian, shares some of her favorite recipes to keep athletes on the right path to proper nutrition.
 Included in the book are recipes for breakfast burritos, egg & avocado toast, egg muffins, roasted bruschetta chicken, simple stir fry, and veggie lover’s pizza.

 While general nutrition guidelines can benefit athletes of all ages, there are some recommendations that are most applicable for younger athletes, ages 12 and under.
 US Lacrosse has collaborated with Coaching Healthy Habits to develop the following resources specifically for younger players.

 When an athlete exercises, the body's temperature is elevated and the body sweats to cool itself down.
 During this process, body fluid as well as critical electrolytes are lost.
 If the body isn't replenished with fluids and electrolytes, dehydration may occur and increase the risk of a heat illness.
 Heat illness is best understood in three separate degrees of severity: heat cramps, heat exhaustion, and the most serious form, heat stroke.

-- Warning Signs & Symptoms of Heat-Related Illness (provided by the CDC)
+- Warning Signs & Symptoms of Heat-Related Illness (CDC)